GED Online-Get Your GED Diploma Without Stress

 Can I get my GED online at home?

 We often get the question if the GED test is offered online because the GED exam is entirely computer-formatted.
 Well, the fact of the matter is that GED testing was, until recently, no option.
-The introduction of the OP (online proctored) GED test has changed all of that.
+The introduction of the OP (online proctored) GED test has changed all of that in most states.

 What is the GED passing score?